zxqfl/iamb/README.md

+This tool produces poetry: converts

-This converts code to iambic pentameter:
+your code to iambic pentameter.

+(As punctuation is concerned, you should:

+read `-=+.&`

+as "minus", "equals", "plus", "dot", "ampersand"

+respectively; don't read the rest aloud.)

 ```cpp
 #include <stdio.h>